This is the multi-page printable view of this section. Click here to print.

 |---|---|

-| Work History List | Resource Change History
+| Task History List | Resource Change History

 |

-Certificate Manager Cancel
+Terminate Certificate Manager

 To request termination of the Certificate Manager service, follow the steps below.

-2.1 - Chain Certificate Extraction
+2.1 - Extract Certificate Chain

 Extract Certificate Chain

-Intermediate (Subordinate) Certificate Value Extraction
+Extract Intermediate (Subordinate) Certificate Value

 To extract the Intermediate(Subordinate) certificate value, follow these steps.

-- When the Certificate Export Wizard runs, click Next.
+- When the certificate export wizard runs, click Next.

-- Select Base 64 encoded X.509(.CER)(S) as the format to use and click Next.
+- Select the format Base 64-encoded X.509(.CER)(S) and click Next.

-- The extracted certificate value must have
+- The extracted certificate value must start and end with

-- The extracted certificate value must have
+- The extracted certificate value must start and end with

 To extract the Root certificate value, follow these steps.